GaloisInc/argo/docs/Cryptol.rst

 ``record``
   The expression is a record.
-The field ``data`` is a JSON object that maps record field names to :ref:`JSON Cryptol types <cryptol-json-expression>`.
+The field ``data`` is a JSON object that maps record field names to :ref:`JSON Cryptol expressions <cryptol-json-expression>`.

 ``sequence``
   The expression is a sequence.
 The field ``data`` contains a